-Property and equipment is comprised of office furniture and computer equipment.
-Equipment is amortized on a straight-line basis over five years.
+Property and equipment is comprised of office furniture and computer equipment and digital mining equipment.
+Equipment is amortized on a straight-line basis from two to five years.
 Equipment is measured at cost less accumulated amortization and accumulated impairment loss.